 Be specific about the due date

-Using term like "due on receipt" often translates to "pay when you can" to many customers.
-A more specific "due in 21 days" or "please pay by August 3rd, 2016" is much more effective and clear.
+Using a term like “due on receipt” to many customers often translates to “pay when you can”.
+A more specific “due in 21 days” or “please pay by August 3rd, 2016” is clear and much more effective.

 Charge interest for late payments